Daniëlle van de Donk interview: ‘Hup Hup’ to the big time – Dutch midfielder paints the track Oranje

 “I mostly listen to pop music, r&b, hip-hop.”

-Although van den Berg had to withdraw from the squad through injury, she has returned to be an integral player, captaining the side as they qualified for the World Cup.
+Although Van den Berg had to withdraw from the squad through injury, she has returned to be an integral player, captaining the side as they qualified for the World Cup.
 Along with fellow 24-year-old Spitse, she was picked out by Daniëlle as she described the differing track choices in the national team.

 “Music is very important in the preparation of the Dutch team; it motivates and gives the perfect vibe before the match.
 Some players have a different music taste than I have; Mandy van den Berg likes Dutch songs and Sherida Spitse is more of the hard-style music.